agiledev-students-fall2024/agile-dev-devops-fall-2024-4-final-project-generic-mern-stack-project/CONTRIBUTING.md

 ## Git Workflow

 * We will follow the feature branch workflow where the working, complete code is found in the main branch and experiments for tasks will be performed in the branches.
-* Branches will be merged when done and reviewed.
+* Branches will be merged when completed and reviewed.
-* Backlogs will be updated under the project in GitHub.
+* Backlogs will be updated under the project in `GitHub`.

 ## Rules of Contributing